garzanc24/Deploying-a-Scalable-ML-Pipeline-with-FastAPI/model_card_template.md

 # Model Card

 ## Model Details
-* Developed by: Jennifer Garza
+- **Developed by:** Jennifer Garza
-* Model date: 3/12/2025
-* Model version: 1.0
-* Model type:
+- **Model date:** March 12, 2025
+- **Model version:** 1.0
+- **Model type:** Binary Classification (Predicting income level)
+- **Features:**
-* Features: Demographic data including workclass, education, marital-status, occupation, relationship, race, sex, native-country, and numeric features.
+  - **Categorical:** workclass, education, marital-status, occupation, relationship, race, sex, native-country
+  - **Numerical:** Age, hours per week, and other continuous variables

 ## Intended Use
+- **Primary Intended Uses:**
-* Primary intended uses: Predict whether income exceeds $50K/year based on census data.
+  - Predict whether an individual earns more than $50K/year based on demographic and socioeconomic factors.
-* Primary intended users: Researchers and analysts studying socioeconomic factors.
+  - Assist researchers and analysts in studying income distribution and socioeconomic factors.
+- **Primary Intended Users:**
+  - Data scientists, economists, and policymakers analyzing income trends.
+- **Out-of-Scope Uses:**
-* Out-of-scope uses: Any use that could lead to discriminatory decisions or practices based on protected attributes.
+  - Any use that could lead to discriminatory decisions or reinforce biases based on protected attributes.
+  - Automated decision-making in hiring, lending, or other high-stakes applications without fairness mitigations.

 ## Training Data
-* Source: UCI Census Income dataset
+- **Source:** UCI Census Income dataset
-* Training data split: 80% of the original dataset
+- **Training Data Split:** 80% of the dataset for training
+- **Preprocessing:**
-* Preprocessing: Categorical features encoded using one-hot encoding, label binarized for the salary target.
+  - Categorical variables encoded using one-hot encoding
+  - Target variable binarized (income ≤50K vs. >50K)
+  - Standardization applied to numerical features

 ## Evaluation Data
-* Source: 20% of the original UCI Census Income dataset
+- **Source:** 20% of the UCI Census Income dataset
-* Preprocessing: Identical to training data
+- **Preprocessing:** Identical to training data

-## Metrics
+## Model Performance
-* Model performance measures:
+- **Evaluation Metrics:**
-  * Precision: 0.7962
+  - **Precision:** 0.7962
-  * Recall: 0.5372
+  - **Recall:** 0.5372
-  * F1 Score: 0.6416
+  - **F1 Score:** 0.6416
+- **Interpretation:**
-* The model has higher precision than recall, meaning it's more likely to miss positive cases than to incorrectly classify negative ones.
+  - The model has high precision but lower recall, meaning it minimizes false positives but may fail to identify all high-income individuals.
+  - The imbalance between precision and recall suggests the model may underpredict income >$50K in certain cases.

 ## Ethical Considerations
-* Significant performance disparities exist across different demographic groups:
+- **Performance disparities across demographic groups:**
-  * Education level shows major disparities, with better performance for those with higher education
+  - **Education level:** The model performs better for individuals with higher education.
-  * Gender disparity exists, with better performance on male samples than female
-  * Occupation shows significant variance, with better performance on higher-income occupations
-* These disparities could reinforce existing socioeconomic inequalities if the model is used for decision-making without acknowledging these limitations.
+  - **Gender:** Higher accuracy for male samples compared to female.
+  - **Occupation:** Higher-income occupations have better predictions.
+- **Risk of reinforcing socioeconomic inequalities:**
+  - Without intervention, the model could contribute to biased decisions if used in hiring, lending, or other financial assessments.
+- **Mitigation Strategies:**
-* Further fairness analysis and mitigation strategies are recommended before deployment.
+  - Conduct fairness analysis and apply bias mitigation techniques (e.g., reweighting, adversarial debiasing).
+  - Use fairness-aware post-processing to adjust predictions.
+  - Deploy in a human-in-the-loop system rather than full automation.

 ## Caveats and Recommendations
-* The model shows signs of bias particularly related to education level, gender, and occupation.
+- **Potential Biases:**
+  - Biases related to gender, education, and occupation may lead to unfair outcomes.
-* Small sample sizes for some feature values (e.g., certain countries of origin) may lead to unreliable metrics.
+  - Small sample sizes for certain demographic groups could result in unreliable predictions.
-* The dataset is based on census data which may not reflect current demographic and economic conditions.
+  - The dataset is based on historical census data, which may not reflect current trends.
-* Consider:
-  * Implementing fairness constraints or post-processing techniques to mitigate bias
+- **Recommendations for Improvement:**
+  - **Fairness Constraints:** Implement fairness-aware constraints during training.
-  * Collecting more representative data for underrepresented groups
+  - **Data Collection:** Gather more representative data for underrepresented groups.
-  * Using this model as part of a human-in-the-loop system rather than for automated decisions
-  * Regularly retraining the model with updated data
+  - **Continuous Monitoring:** Regularly retrain and validate the model with updated data.
+  - **Human Oversight:** Use model predictions to assist decision-making rather than automate critical processes.

+This version improves clarity, highlights risks, and provides actionable recommendations.
+Let me know if you need modifications! 🚀